calgary :a place to visit

 The Calgary neighbourhood of Signal Hill, with the Rocky Mountains seen in the background.

 The downtown region of the city consists of five neighbourhoods: Eau Claire (including the Festival District), the Downtown West End, the Downtown Commercial Core, Chinatown, and the Downtown East Village (also part of the Rivers District).
 The commercial core is itself divided into a number of districts including the Stephen Avenue Retail Core, the Entertainment District, the Arts District and the Government District.
 Distinct from downtown and south of 9th Avenue is Calgary's densest neighbourhood, the Beltline.
 The area includes a number of communities such as Connaught, Victoria Crossing and a portion of the Rivers District.
-The Beltline is the focus of major planning and rejuvenation initiatives on the part of the municipal government26 to increase the density and liveliness of Calgary's centre.
+The Beltline is the focus of major planning and rejuvenation initiatives on the part of the municipal government

 Adjacent to, or directly radiating from the downtown are the first of the inner-city communities.
 These include Crescent Heights, Hounsfield Heights/Briar Hill, Hillhurst/Sunnyside (including Kensington BRZ), Bridgeland, Renfrew, Mount Royal, Mission, Ramsay and Inglewood and Albert Park/Radisson Heights directly to the east.
 The inner city is, in turn, surrounded by relatively dense and established neighbourhoods such as Rosedale and Mount Pleasant to the north; Bowness, Parkdale and Glendale to the west; Park Hill, South Calgary (including Marda Loop), Bankview, Altadore, Chapparal, and Killarney to the south; and Forest Lawn/International Avenue to the east.
 Lying beyond these, and usually separated from one another by highways, are the suburban communities.
-In all, there are over 180 distinct neighbourhoods within the city limits.27
+In all, there are over 180 distinct neighbourhoods within the city limits.

-Several of Calgary's neighbourhoods were initially separate towns that were annexed by the city as it grew.
+27Several of Calgary's neighbourhoods were initially separate towns that were annexed by the city as it grew.
 These include Bowness, Montgomery, Forest Lawn, Midnapore, Rosedale and, most recently in 2007, Shepard.

 Barry's Response - I don't know where you got this from, Aravind.
 Probably Wikipedia or something.
 This factual information sums up the physical structure of the city quite well.
 Nice photo too.